markjacksonfishing/katacoda/monitor-lab01/step4.md

 - Which microservice uses more CPU?
 And I/O?
 - Which node has more memory usage?
 And disk usage?

 Now we have an idea of the components of the app.
 But how do these microservices interact with each other?
 When votes are generated, we expect traffic between the voter and the vote service.
 The result server will then check the database to generate the results.

 With Sysdig Monitor you can use _Topology maps_ to visualize how entities interact with each other.
-When using a physical grouping we can see the different entities talking with each other, but with orchestration grouping we get a better understanding of how the Kubernetes-orchestrated services interact.
-With a service based grouping like Deployments and pods: Namespaces &gt; Deployments &gt; Pods we can select one of the default dashboards: `Topology` → `Network Traffic`.
-This will show us our entire infrastructure.
-But if we want to look only into a specific part, we will change from `Entire Infrastructure` into `example-voting-app` namespace.
-We call this changing the scope.
+When using a physical grouping we can see the different entities talking with each other, but with a logical grouping we get a better understanding of how the Kubernetes-orchestrated services interact.

+Select a grouping like `Deployments and pods`: Namespaces &gt; Deployments &gt; Pods &gt; Containers.
+After selecting `Entire Infraestructure` in the tree, you will be able to choose one of the default dashboards: `Topology` → `Network Traffic`.

+If instead of our entire infrastructure we want to look only into a specific part, we will change from `Entire Infrastructure` into, for instance, `example-voting-app` namespace.
+We call this _changing the scope_.

 ![Network traffic diagram](/sysdig/scenarios/monitor-lab01/assets/image03.png)